1. Jurisdiction statement

 - Other content that violates the laws of the country in which the relevant server is located

-4. Sending Abuse Reports
+4. Sending abuse reports

 If you believe content hosted on iWebVault infrastructure violates our Acceptable Use Policy (as described in Section 3 above), you may submit a report to:

-Email: abuse@iwebvault.com
+- Email: abuse@iwebvault.com

-Subject line: “AUP Violation Report — [brief description]”
+- Subject line: "AUP Violation Report — [brief description]"

-Include: The specific URL, nature of the violation and supporting evidence
+- Include: The specific URL, nature of the violation and supporting evidence

 We will acknowledge reports within 48 hours and investigate within 5 business days.
 We reserve the right to determine what constitutes a violation of our AUP.

-5. DMCA Notices Sent to Us
+5. DMCA notices sent to us

 6. Transparency

-iWebVault’s DMCA-ignored status is a core part of our service offering and is stated clearly on our website and in our marketing.
+iWebVault's DMCA-ignored status is a core part of our service offering and is stated clearly on our website, in our marketing materials, in our Terms of Service, and in this DMCA Policy.
 Customers who sign up for iWebVault services do so with full knowledge that their content will not be removed in response to DMCA requests.
-This policy is not hidden — it is our product.